karanshergill/rexolvers/README.md

-# rexolvers
+# Rexolvers

-🚀 More resolvers = More resolved subdomains = More potential vulnerabilities to exploit!

-A lightweight DNS resolver aggregation tool written in Go that collects DNS resolver IP addresses from multiple public and trusted sources.
-Supports both file and database storage for integration with other security tools.
+A lightweight DNS resolver aggregation tool that collects DNS resolver IP addresses from multiple public and trusted sources.

-## Features

-- **Multi-source aggregation**: Fetches resolvers from multiple sources
-- **Dual storage**: Save to text files and/or SQLite database
-- **Type classification**: Separates public and trusted resolvers
-- **Deduplication**: Automatically removes duplicate IP addresses
-- **Cross-platform**: Works on Windows, macOS, and Linux
-- **Lightweight**: Single binary with minimal dependencies

 ## Installation